 6. Ascertain It Works Well In Black And White

-I have a straightforward technique for that: I work every logo in black and white over integrating any colour.
-This way, calls are made judging by the shapes, and you are not diverted by anything else.
+I have a straightforward technique for that: I work on every logo in black and white before integrating any colour.
+This way, you look at it and evaluate it by the shapes, so you’re not blinded by anything else.
 It makes it much more facile token that your logo will work well in shades of grey afterwards.

 7. Don’t Include Photos In Your Logo

 Well, this one goes along with the first tip.
 First, the photos are not vectors.
 Photos withal don’t scale, have no branding value and are hard to acclimate for any utilisation.

 8. Optically Canvass It Upside-Down

 A great tip I got from my Instructor in graphic design school, optically canvassing your logo (or any printed design authentically) will get the designation out of the way and give you an incipient optically canvass the design’s balance and white spaces.

 It’s often hard to elude trends, especially if you’re ardent and love visually examining inspiring logos on design sites.
 Your logo must work in the long run, so endeavour to evade the web 1.0 swoosh or the web 2.0 reflection.

 So there you have it, follow the rules not to stray away, respect typography and make logos, wordmarks with or without a symbol.